bhudgens/stardock/.adr/single_ecr_repo_vs_many.md

 ## Decision Drivers

--   User Bias:  When describing this fork to a couple folks they naturally leaned towards multiple repos/single image
+-   User Bias:  When describing this fork to a couple folks they naturally leaned towards multiple repos/single image.
+Spoke to Raul/Ian.
+Ian strongly preferred being able to use the docker:latest functionality
 -   Functionality:  An enhancement to how Stardock works would be that it can naturally discover containers in ECR.
 A built in feature of docker is using the "latest" tag when a tag is not specified.
 We would not have been able to use this "latest" feature if we retained a single ECR repo for all images.
 THe latest tag wouldn't be able to have significance